cloud-run-for-selenium/webdriverio-the-internet-passing-tests-demo/README.md

-# wdio-the-internet-passing
+# wdio-the-internet-passing-tests-demo

-This is a fork of a demo I did for a workshop, but I made all of the tests pass so I can use it for smoke testing other components I'm working on.
-Below is the original text.
+This test application runs tests on The-Internet, the website setup by [Elemental Selenium](https://elementalselenium.com/) for helping testers and developers to learn to write automated tests against a website that depicts some common scenarios in the real world.
+I wrote the tests and made all of the tests pass so I can use it for smoke testing other components I'm working on.

-# Workshop on Getting the Most Productivity out of WebdriverIO
+This also serves as a boilerplate for setting up a WebdriverIO project.

 ## Configure code quality pre-run checks: